slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 # Math

-Note: this was humor, with a philosophical point about deduction and the "knowability" of any cosmogenesis theory.

-But okay, we've gotten a construct for time and an unhalting Turing machine that presumably eventually (or somehow) cycles back to its origin starting state.
-We got this from hacking the definition of equivalence.
-We will take a step back now and derive it a little more formally.
-It is stupid, but perhaps there's nothing stopping us from doing this re-defining and obtaining a deductive logic from which cosmogenesis could theoretically make sense, noting: the Big Bang Theory is not a cosmogenesis theory but chronicles the early moments and evolution of the observable beginning of the universe.
-An un-mythological cosmogenesis theory has, perhaps, yet to be proposed in the scope of deduction.
-Myths, such as my favorite being Tolkien's cosmogenesis allegory (yes it is an allegory) of the universe arising from a musical theme, do exist.
+Admittedly, this was humor, but the point is more profound than it may appear.

+Let's derive it formally and as strictly as possible to really make the case.

+This is the world's first cosmogenesis deduction, that is deduced in math, but by its absurdity can be considered a myth.
+Myths are usually more beautiful.
+For example, the Tolkien myth of Middle Earth's cosmogenesis describes the Universe as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
+Deductively, the Big Bang Theory makes it as far back as the earliest moments of the observable universe, though doesn't include the first moment — the one that's actually the cosmogenetic origin moment.

-Assuming nothing but math, I'll derive "something from nothing".
+In short, assuming nothing but math, I'll derive "something from nothing."
+I won't even assume the existence of nothing.

 ## Deduction

-> This is a succinct definition of deduction.
-It's consistent with historical uses, and permits the derivation of arbitrary representation from nothing without additional axiom.
+Let's succinctly define deduction in such a way that's consistent with historical uses.

 ### Proofs